 We don’t expect the pandemic to have much impact on carob as of now.
 Carob is by no means a new ingredient.
 However, its newly discovered functional benefits will drive its popularity once again, particularly among those who have embraced a plant-based lifestyle.
 Expect to see unique flavor and ingredient combinations in food and beverage innovation featuring carob.

 The combination of carob and soya beans rank high on novelty and flavor within the retail space and can make for interesting vegan desserts, including this frozen dessert from Valsoia.

 This is yet another combination using carob and was seeing some traction within recipes, and has the potential to expand to retail products.
 Examples of recipes featuring this combination include carob fudge, carob molasses cake, and raspberry power balls.

-Among other big food trend predictions for 2021, fats are coming back!
+Among other to follow from food trends 2020, fats are coming back!

 Last year, flavored compound butters and MCT- laden products were popular targets for product development consideration and food philosophy adoption.
 There continues to be conflicting information regarding the health benefits or hazards of these saturated fat sources.
 One fat that has always been connected to healthful eating now has even more evidence of benefit.

 Emerging research on good ol’ olive oil points to both Elenolide, a chemical component of olive oil that has proven anti-hypertensive properties as well as tyrosol, a compound that’s protective against neurodegenerative diseases.
 2021 will see a return to the liberal use of extra-virgin olive oil as the favored fat and a move away from coconut oil.